myExperiment/myExperiment/installers/ubuntu/README.txt

 myexp_root_password - Choose a password for the root account of MySQL.
 If for whatever reason MySQL is already installed set this to the current MySQL root password.
-MySQL mosty have a root password for the installer to suceed
+MySQL must have a root password for the installer to suceed.
+See http://forums.mysql.com/read.php?10,355736 for how to unset a MySQL password.

-myexp_user_password - Choose a password for the account that myExperiment uses to access databases it creates for storing myExperiment data.

 fq_server_name - The fully-qualified server name and domain for your server, i.e. the A record.
 E.g. myexperiment.example.org